finbourne/luminesce-sdk-java/sdk/docs/CurrentTableFieldCatalogApi.md

 GetProviders: List available providers

  Returns the User&#39;s full version of the catalog but only the table/provider-level information they have access to.
 The internal results are cached for several minutes.
-The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden
+It is possible to be throttled if you make too many requests in a short period of time, receiving a: - 429 Too Many Requests : Please try your request again soon  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example